 - Use legacy Workflow Engine (AppFabric): The System uses AppFabric for processing Workflow commands.

-Workflow Worker Deployment Ring: deployment rings provide the way to separate the Workflow Worker service users into deployment groups.
+Matrix42 Deployment Ring: deployment rings provide the way to separate the Matrix42 Worker service users into deployment groups.
 Each deployment ring reduces the risk of issues derived from the deployment of the features and updates by firstly aiming at the most adaptable users who are willing to use the latest updates as soon as possible and gradually extending the targeted audience to those who are the least adaptable for the changes and tend to minimize the risks that might be caused by any system update.

 Early Adopters: receive new builds first and often early, even before the update is deployed broadly across the organization;